sj-simmons/DUlib/README.md

     from du.lib import center, normalize, train, confusion_matrix
     ```
 **Version 0.2** (November 6, 2019)
-  * Quick install: `pip3 install git+https://github.com/sj-simmons/DUlib.git@v0.2 --user`
   * A library for NLP applications, [wordlib.py](du/wordlib.py), has been added.

-  * The functionality and functions (like `train`) in the original library
-    have been enhanced and tweaked.
-Slight refactoring of your code might be
-    required when transition from version 0.1 to 0.2.
-Namely:
+**Version 0.3** (November 14, 2019)
+  * Quick install: `pip3 install git+https://github.com/sj-simmons/DUlib.git --user`
+  * The API, particularly in `du.lib`, should be stable as of this release, so you
+    should go ahead and upgrade.
+However, in transitioning from earlier versions to 0.3,
+    one needs to do some refactoring.
+For example:
     * If you were importing `device` in version 0.1 and doing something like
       ``` python
       print('running on', device)